 Below are the requirements for all the parties participating in the HOT-PHA.

-- Minimum average of 30 hours per week for at least a year.
+- Employment – minimum average of 30 hours per week for at least a year.

-- Payment Standard divided into two mortgage payments with the PHA and Participant sending their payment shares separately to the lender.
+- Mortgage Payment – VPS divided into two mortgage payments with the PHA and Participant sending their payment shares separately to the lender.

-- If Payment Standard is greater than the mortgage payment, the remainder is applied to the principal which reduces the 20-year term.
+- Accelerated Principal Payment – If VPS is greater than the mortgage payment, the remainder is applied to the principal which reduces the 20-year term.

-- Communicate to HCV Recipient including emails, texts, flyers and other outreach to lean about the program by attending a NACA Homebuyer Workshop.
+- Outreach – Communicate to HCV Recipient including emails, texts, flyers, and other outreach to learn about the program by attending a NACA Homebuyer Workshop.

 BENEFITS FOR ALL PARTIES